-* Kaleici Camii - mosque built in 1618 for Grand Vizier Okuz Kara Mehmed Pasha.
+* Kaleici Camii - mosque built in 1618 for Grand Vizier Okuz Mehmed Pasha.

-* Guvercin Ada - the peninsula at the end of the bay, has a castle and swimming beaches, including a private beach and cafe with a view back across the bay to the harbour of Kusadasi.
-There are public beaches at the back of the peninsula, on the open sea side.
+* Pigeon Island - the peninsula at the end of the bay, has a small fortress and a public beach with a restaurant run by the municipality with a view of the bay of Kusadasi.
+There is also one public beach at the back of the peninsula, on the open sea side.

 * Pygale - 3km north, the small point behind Hotel Pigale.
-Once refuge of Agamemnon.
 Still to be excavated.

-* Kadikalesi - Venetian/Byzantine castle, 10km along the Kusadasi-Davutlar road,
+* Kadikalesi – Remains of a Venetian/Byzantine castle, 10km along the Kusadasi-Davutlar road.

 * Panionium - 25 km (16 mi) south of Kusadasi, on the Davutlar-Guzelcamli road.
 Once the central meeting place of the Ionian League.
 The ruins are in poor condition and their authenticity is disputed.
 (See Panionium).